lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 - **Subpass** - A phase of rendering within a render pass, that reads and writes a subset of the attachments.

 - **Subpass Dependency** - an execution or memory dependency between different subpasses.
 This would be for example, the `sampler2D` that you would access in a post-processing system that is waterfalled down the chain of effects.
+This list also determines the order that subpasses are used.

 ```cpp
 // Describe grouped data that the render pass expects to read/write to